Nakulbr/ai_summarizer/README.md

 For more details on how to use the Article Extractor and Summarizer API, refer to the official API documentation on [RapidAPI](https://rapidapi.com/restyler/api/article-extractor-and-summarizer).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support and Contact

-If you have any questions, issues, or need assistance with the AI Summarizer project, feel free to contact us at [dev.nakulbr@gmail.com].

 ---

 Happy summarizing! 📚🤖